 You could use yarn like I did, embroidery thread, or a thicker crochet thread.

 You don’t have to use seven different colors of thread.
 You could use a combination of any colors you would like to create your own color scheme.
+Just be sure you end up with seven total strings.

 Use the top of a drinking cup to draw a circle on a piece of cardboard to make your circle cardboard loom for this craft.

 The cup that I used to trace around was a plastic Solo drinking cup.
-The size of the circle worked very well.
+The size of the circle worked well.
 If the cardboard disc gets too small, it may be more challenging for younger kids.

-Create slits in the circle loom
+Cut slits in the loom

-Use the ruler to draw lines across the cardboard circle with your ruler.
+Take a ruler and find the center or midpoint of your circle.
+Use the ruler to draw lines across the cardboard circle.
 Draw one line that goes across your circle, through the center.

 Draw a second vertical line that goes through the center point and intersects the first one.
 It is perpendicular to your first line.

-Continue touse the ruler to draw two more lines that divide the four sections into halves.
-So it would be two diagonal lines that also go through the center of your circle.
+These two lines divide your circle into four equal sections.Use the ruler to draw two more lines that divide the four sections into halves.
+Or, two diagonal lines that also go through the center of your circle.

 The next step is to cut slits from the outside edge inward for about ¾ of an inch.
 Do this on each of your eight lines.

 To finish your cardboard loom, use your pencil to poke a hole in the center.
+Don't push the pencil all the way through, just part way up the lead.

 Push the lead of the pencil down and through carefully so you don’t hurt your hand underneath.
 Sharpen the pencil so it goes through more easily if necessary.